-Indeed, the solution of the above system, corresponding to the initial condition $(u_0(x),v_0(x))$ is $(u_0(x+\tau),v_0(x-\tau))$, i.e. a rigid translation of the initial profiles.
-The flow of the wave equation, that is used to compute normal forms, is particularly manageable in these new variables being a simple left translation for $u$ and right translation for $v$ (for positive times).
+Indeed, the solution of the above system corresponding to the initial condition $(u_0(x),v_0(x))$ is $(u_0(x+t),v_0(x-t))$, i.e. a rigid translation of the initial profiles.
+The flow of the wave equation, that is used to compute normal forms, is particularly manageable in these new variables, being a left translation for $u$ and a right translation for $v$ (at positive times).

 The change of variables (\ref{eq:WavesRiemannInv}) is not canonical and it maps the standard Poisson tensor $\mathsf{J}_2$ into the Gardner tensor